openshift/machine-config-operator/docs/KubeletConfigDesign.md

 # Proposal

 Extend the Machine Config Operator to include a KubetletConfig CRD and KubeletConfigController.
-By using a KubeletConfig CRD there is an implicit whitelist of allowed user controlled options.
+By using a KubeletConfig CRD there is an implicit allowlist of allowed user controlled options.
 Upon deleting the KubeletConfig instance the default config is restored.

 ## CRD